 Signed, Trying to Make Things Work

-Bottom line: Even though your boyfriend has genital herpes, it is possible to have safer sex and reduce your risk of getting herpes from him by following certain precautions listed on our webpage at Reducing Herpes Risk.
+Bottom line: Even though your boyfriend has genital herpes, it is possible to have safer sex and reduce your risk of getting herpes from him by following certain precautions listed on our webpage at How to Reduce Your Risk.